 Natasha Jensen, a University of Louisville student planning to attend this year's Derby with friends, said she sees the track's ban as a good safety precaution, especially in the seemingly anything-goes infield.

-"It goes get loud and rowdy," she said.
+"It does get loud and rowdy," she said.

 Jensen, a 21-year-old criminal justice major, said she expects to spend more time taking selfies than betting at the Derby: "I have such bad luck, I don't bet on horses very much."
 She doesn't think the selfie stick ban will generate much reaction.